Mark Blankfield

-Mark Blankfield (born May 8, 1950) is an American actor and comedian.
+Mark W. Blankfield (May 8, 1950 – March 20, 2024) was an American actor and comedian.
 He is best known as a regular cast member of the television variety series Fridays.
-Other work includes roles in Jekyll and Hyde...Together Again, The Incredible Shrinking Woman, Robin Hood: Men in Tights, Dracula: Dead and Loving It, and The Jerk, Too, a TV-movie sequel to The Jerk.
+Other work included roles in Jekyll and Hyde...Together Again, The Incredible Shrinking Woman, Robin Hood: Men in Tights, Dracula: Dead and Loving It, and The Jerk, Too, a reworked TV-movie version of The Jerk.